 Mathematical foundation

-Say we have a set of n black and white black and white images of human faces denoted as matrices Fj∈Rr×c for j=1,…,n.
+Say we have a set of n black and white images of human faces denoted as matrices Fj∈Rr×c for j=1,…,n.
 Our goal is to use this data to derive some method for identifying moustaches within the images.
 The matrices are first vectorized, i.e., their columns are stacked on top of one another to form vectors:

 Aj=vecFj∈Rm for j=1,…,n